Raid on Cuxhaven: Marine-Fliegerabteilung

-The Navy Air Department of the Imperial German Navy (Kaiserliches Marine) sent seaplanes and airships to discover the position of the attacking force.
-The Friedrichshafen FF.19 seaplane No. 85, stayed aloft for five hours 52 minutes, a remarkable achievement for the period.
-Another seaplane from Heligoland spotted the British but due to not having a wireless transmitter had to return to the island to report.
-Sighting was also made by the airship L6 but due to a generator failure reporting was not initially made.
-The attacking force had been sailing in formation at a speed of 20 kn but due to boiler difficulties, this speed could not be made by Empress, which lagged astern of the formation and the first combat was against this vessel.
+The Navy Air Department of the Imperial German Navy (Kaiserliche Marine) sent seaplanes and airships to discover the position of the attacking force.
+The Friedrichshafen FF.19 (seaplane No. 85) stayed aloft for five hours 52 minutes, a remarkable achievement for the period.
+Another seaplane from Heligoland spotted the British but not having a wireless transmitter, had to return to the island to report.
+Sighting was also made by the airship L6 but due to a generator failure, reporting was not initially made.
+The attacking force had been sailing in formation at a speed of 20 kn but due to boiler difficulties, this speed could not be made by Empress, that lagged astern of the formation and the first combat was against this vessel.
 Two Friedrichshafen seaplanes attacked with bombs and although one small bomb exploded only 20 ft off the bow, no damage was done to the ship or crew.
-Zeppelin L6 followed by attacking with both bombs and machine gun fire.
+Zeppelin L6 attacked with bombs and machine-guns.
 The crew of Empress attempted to drive the Zeppelin away, initially with rifle fire as their 12-pounder in the stern was blanked by the superstructure.
-No damage was done to the ship, seaplanes, or airship.
+No damage was done to the ship, seaplanes or airship.